jank-lang/jank/book/src/foreward.md

 blazing, we have faced many bugs in Clang.
 This continues to be a limiter for jank's success, due to the size and complexity of the Clang code base and my limited time.
-To ensure jank's success, this challenge will need to be tackled sincerely, most likely by finding and employing a part-time Clang developer.
+To ensure jank's success, this challenge will need to be tackled directly, most likely by finding and employing a part-time Clang developer.
 If you are able to help with this, please reach out.

 Moving on.